Angelic Pretty: Brand concept

 Angelic Pretty is a "sweet lolita" fashion brand with focus on the "cute" and "child-like."
-Angelic Pretty's concept is centered on fantasy and described as "princesses in picture books" that were dreamed of as a child.
+Angelic Pretty's concept is centered on fantasy and described as "princesses in picture books that were dreamed of as a child".
 The store and clothing all use the color pink, with different shades and arrangements corresponding to the season and fashion trends.

 History

 In 1979, Hiroko Honda opened Pretty at Laforet in Harajuku, Tokyo, selling lolita and gothic style dresses from amateur designers.
 Honda curated her selection based on cuteness.
 She stated that, at the time, Pretty was one of the only retailers in Tokyo that sold lolita clothing.
 Around 2000, Honda decided to focus on creating original apparel based on her aesthetics after customer feedback, which led to the launch of her original label, Angelic Pretty, in 2002.
 Honda then focused on growing her Angelic Pretty brand and renamed the store after the brand in 2003 after opening a second location in Nagoya.
 Afterwards, Asuka joined as a designer in 2001, initially to design cutsews, knit clothing, bags, and accessories.
 Maki joined shortly after in 2003 while she was in vocational school, initially as an illustrator.
 Both Asuka and Maki later became full-time designers at Angelic Pretty.
 Kira Imai was scouted as Angelic Pretty's image illustrator shortly after she graduated from junior college when they saw her illustrations on her website.

 In 2004, Angelic Pretty launched their next stores in Osaka and Utsunomiya.
 This was followed by a store opening in Sendai in 2005, as well as Hiroshima and Yokohama in 2006.
 In 2007, Angelic Pretty decided to test the overseas market by appearing at Japan Expo in France and Pacific Media Expo.
 By February 2008, Angelic Pretty had an English version of their website and allowed people outside of Japan to purchase their clothing.
+On August 16, 2013, Angelic Pretty held their first fashion show in Canada as part of Anime Revolution.

 From October 26 to October 27, 2018, Angelic Pretty held a two-day exhibit titled "Angelic Pretty Museum" at Laforet Museum Harajuku.